If you’re looking for great websites to enhance your child’s learning you’re going to love this list of the best free educational websites for kids.

 You (as a parent) might even want to visit and search through GoogleEarth – it’s an amazing free site.
 We’ve used it to visit our old neighborhoods, scenic locations around the world and famous movie locations.

 National Geographic Kids

-This is the perfect free sites for kids who are interested in animals and the outdoors.
-The activities on National Geographic Kids is seemingly endless.
+This is the perfect free site for kids who are interested in animals and the outdoors.
+The activities on National Geographic Kids are seemingly endless.